bp2s/codingchallenge/Readme.md

 # Coding Challenge !

 ## 1) Use Case
-Alice, Bob and Carlos have each a todo-list.
+Alice, Bob and Carlos have each a todo-list per day.
-Their list have been stored into the ethereum blockchain.
+Their tasks are stored into the a centralized DB

 But, now they want to be able to see them in a web application....Can you help them ?
+Even more they want to be able to create and assign new tasks Even more they want to ensure no one is overloaded of work

-Your challenge, if you accept it, is to create a _quick & dirty_ application that displays the todos.
+Your challenge, if you accept it, is to create a _quick & dirty_ application that will help them handle this

 ### Features
 *  the list of the todos is dependant of the user
 *  each user knows only his/her name (no particular IDs...)
 *  todos are limited to only 3
+*  adding new to dos
-*  implement the addition of new todos
+*  assign new to dos

 ## 2) What to do ?